Coastal Habitat and Water Quality Grants

 Updates

 The Executive Office of Energy and Environmental Affairs (EEA) has launched the new Environment & Climate One Stop (ECO One Stop) to simplify the grant application process for climate resilience and environmental projects in Massachusetts.
 By consolidating multiple applications into one streamlined process, ECO One Stop allows applicants to apply to multiple grants through a single application.
-For FY 2027, CZM’s Coastal Resilience and Coastal Habitat and Water Quality grant programs will be part of ECO One Stop.
-The optional, but highly recommended, Expression of Interest (EOI) allows applicants to provide a summary of a project idea and receive early feedback from relevant grant program staff before the formal application period begins in early 2026.
-Submit an EOI through this simple online form from now through October 28.
-Potential applicants can submit up to four EOIs (i.e., four project ideas).
+For FY 2027, CZM’s Coastal Habitat and Water Quality Grant Program will be part of ECO One Stop.

-Applications should also describe past or planned public outreach, supporting meaningful participation and engagement in the development or implementation of project activities to increase participatory decision-making in the categories above to be competitive.
+To be competitive, applications should also describe past or planned public outreach, supporting meaningful participation and engagement in the development or implementation of project activities to increase participatory decision making in the categories above.

 Guidance Documents